 Polly's jaw is wider than those of her cronies, and her eyes are centered rather than looking off to the left, but she's got the basic Barbie look down pat.
 Now let's let Polly fly solo.

 Her eyebrows are a little too dark to match her hair, though they're not as poor a match as Gerda's eyebrows are.
-Some of the Polly dolls I've seen have eyebrows that look bored or sorrowful.
-My doll looks surprised, like she's heard a bit of juicy gossip.
+Some of the Polly dolls I've seen have eyebrows that look bored or sorrowful, but my doll looks surprised, like she's heard a bit of juicy gossip.
 The eyes themselves are blue with dark molded eyelashes, the lips are red, and the cheeks are lightly blushed.
 Polly is not painted as well as Barbie is; notice that she's ever so slightly walleyed, and that the blue paint in her eyelashes has run a little.